 - The owner of a dog must notify the general manager in writing within 14 days of the dog’s death, loss, removal, the transfer of the dog to another municipal area or change of ownership of the dog to another person.

-- Only two dogs or up to four work working dogs can be kept on a property without a kennel licence, please contact Council for further information, or to apply for a kennel licence.
+- Only two dogs or up to four work working dogs can be kept on a property without a kennel license, please contact Council for further information, or to apply for a kennel license.

 - You must have the means on the property to contain the dog(s) on the property.
 Fines apply for dogs at large and/or dogs not under effective control.

 - Dogs must be walked on a lead on any road related area, this includes pathways, nature strips and unsealed roads.

 - Dogs must remain under the effective control of the owner or person in charge of the dog at all times.
 This also includes when exercising your dog in a designated off-lead area.

 - The owner or person in charge of the dog(s) is responsible for cleaning up after the dog(s).

 - With the exception of Guide dogs and hearing dogs, all dogs are required to wear a collar with registration tag attached when in a public place.